zoomforth/videojs-resolution-switcher/README.md

 Resolution switcher for [video.js v5](https://github.com/videojs/video.js)

+## Warning!

+This repository is unmaintained.
+The package was modified for specific use in our company build chain.
+It will probably not work for you.

+You should visit the original: https://kmoskwiak.github.io/videojs-resolution-switcher

+---

 ## Example

 [Working examples](examples) of the plugin you can check out if you're having trouble.
 Or check out this [demo](https://kmoskwiak.github.io/videojs-resolution-switcher/).